 Farm to School

-Local food sourcing also can help the local economyiii and the environment,iv and creates less waste.v
+Local food sourcing and farm-to-school initiatives also can help the local economyiii and the environmentiv and can help reduce plate waste in schools.v

 iii Local Food Systems: Concepts, Impacts, and Issues.
 2010.
 United States Department of Agriculture.